VincentHamel/mcoo-gn/frontend/README.md

 **Note**: your device and server must be able to communicate together.
 For example, you will not be able to have them communicate over different subnets at the university.
+**Note**: you may run into firewall issues.
+If your communication fails and you don't know why, make sure that your software firewall allows inbound connections on the port your server is running on.